kubernetes-csi/external-provisioner/README.md

 the "selected node" annotation to trigger local provisioning on the desired node.

+### Deleting local volumes after a node failure or removal

+When a node with local volumes gets removed from a cluster before deleting those volumes, the PV and PVC objects may still exist.
+It may be possible to remove the PVC normally if the volume was not in use by any pod on the node, but normal deletion of the volume and thus deletion of the PV is not possible anymore because the CSI driver instance on the node is not available or reachable anymore and therefore Kubernetes cannot be sure that it is okay to remove the PV.

+When an administrator is sure that the node is never going to come back, then the local volumes can be removed manually:
+- force-delete objects: `kubectl delete pv <pv> --wait=false --grace-period=0 --force`
+- remove all finalizers: `kubectl patch pv <pv> -p '{"metadata":{"finalizers":null}}'`

+If there still was a PVC which was bound to that PV, it then will be moved to phase "Lost".
+It has to be deleted and re-created if still needed because no new volume will be created for it.
+Editing the PVC to revert it to phase "Unbound" is not allowed by the Kubernetes API server.

 ## Community, discussion, contribution, and support

 Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).